Full level structures revisited: pairs of roots of unity: Introduction

 of Cartier divisors in $C$.
 When $G$ has order $p$, this definition coincides with the Oort-Tate definition \cite[Remark 3.3.2]{haines-rapoport}.
 Drinfeld's definition was used by Katz and Mazur \cite{katz-mazur} to give a very satisfying theory of integral models of modular curves with arbitrary level structure.
 More recently, it was used by Harris and Taylor \cite{harris-taylor} to study certain special unitary Shimura varieties in the course of their proof of the local Langlands correspondence for $GL_n$.

 If $G$ is not embedded in a curve, then this definition fails: points on $G$ cannot be interpreted as Cartier divisors.
-Katz and Mazur \cite[Section 1.13]{katz-mazur} introduced a notion of {\em $\times$-homomorphism} of finite flat schemes over $S$.
+Katz and Mazur \cite[Section 1.13]{katz-mazur} introduced a notion of {\em $\times$-homomorphism} of finite flat schemes over $S$ (see Section \ref{subsec: times homom} for a review of this notion).
 They show that the scheme $\uHom^\times_{S}((\Z/p^r\Z)^g,G)$ of $\times$-homomorphisms agrees with Drinfeld's notion when $G$ is embedded in a curve.
 They suggest that $\times$-homomorphisms may be useful for studying moduli of abelian varieties of higher dimension \cite[Introduction, pg. xiii]{katz-mazur}.
-However, Chai and Norman \cite[Section A.2]{chai-norman} prove that, even for the group scheme $G=(\mu_p \times \mu_p) _{/\Zp}$ the scheme of $\times$-homomorphisms is not flat over the base.
+However, Chai and Norman \cite[Section A.2]{chai-norman} prove that, even for the group scheme $G=(\mu_p \times \mu_p) _{/\Zp}$ the scheme of $\times$-homomorphisms is not flat over the base (note that $(\mu_p \times \mu_p) _{/\Zp}$ cannot be embedded in a curve -- see Section \ref{subsec: chai-norman} for an explanation of this).
 This deficiency was also remarked upon by Pappas \cite[Page 45]{pappas} in his study of level structures for Hilbert modular varieties.